MicrosoftDocs/azure-docs/articles/operator-service-manager/best-practices-onboard-deploy.md

 - Site
 - CGV

-Only once these operator resources are succesfully deleted, should a user proceed to delete other environment resources, such as the NAKS cluster.
+Only once these operator resources are successfully deleted, should a user proceed to delete other environment resources, such as the NAKS cluster.

 > [!IMPORTANT]
 > Deleting resources out of order can result in orphaned resources left behind.